RhetTbull/osxphotos/README.md

 Returns a list of the names of the persons in the photo

 #### `path`
 Returns the absolute path to the photo on disk as a string.  **Note**: this returns the path to the *original* unedited file (see [hasadjustments](#hasadjustments)).
-If the file is missing on disk, path=`None` (see [ismissing](#ismissing))
+If the file is missing on disk, path=`None` (see [ismissing](#ismissing)).

 #### `path_edited`
 Returns the absolute path to the edited photo on disk as a string.
 If the photo has not been edited, returns `None`.
 See also [path](#path) and [hasadjustments](#hasadjustments).

+**Note**: will also return None if the edited photo is missing on disk.

 #### `ismissing`
 Returns `True` if the original image file is missing on disk, otherwise `False`.
-This can occur if the file has been uploaded to iCloud but not yet downloaded to the local library or if the file was deleted or imported from a disk that has been unmounted. **Note**: this status is set by Photos and osxphotos does not verify that the file path returned by `path` actually exists.
-It merely reports what Photos has stored in the library database.
+This can occur if the file has been uploaded to iCloud but not yet downloaded to the local library or if the file was deleted or imported from a disk that has been unmounted and user hasn't enabled "Copy items to the Photos library" in Photos preferences. **Note**: this status is computed based on data in the Photos library and `ismissing` does not verify if the photo is actually missing.
+See also [path](#path).

 #### `hasadjustments`
 Returns `True` if the picture has been edited, otherwise `False`